ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```

-The application opens process with a PID equals to `1804`.
-You should change this value to the actual PID of the launched process.
-Windows Task Manager allows you to [know](http://support.kaspersky.com/us/general/various/6325#block1) PIDs of all launched processes.
+The application opens a process with a PID, which equals to `1804`.
+You should change this value to the PID of a random but existing process in your system.
+Windows Task Manager allows you to [get](http://support.kaspersky.com/us/general/various/6325#block1) PIDs of all launched processes.
 This is a code line to change:
 ```C++
 DWORD pid = 1804;
 ```